klauseduard/under-over-models/README.md

 ## Publication Status: Work In Progress

 > **Note**: This publication is currently under active development.
 Chapters 1 (Introduction),
-> 2 (Software Time Estimation), and 6 (Related Theoretical Concepts) are fully edited and ready for reading.
+> 2 (Software Time Estimation), 3 (Organizational Models), 4 (Stakeholder Dynamics),
+> 5 (Organizational Size, Life-Cycle Phases), and 6 (Related Theoretical Concepts) are fully edited and ready for reading.
 > Other chapters are in various stages of development and may contain
 > incomplete content.
 >